mudgen/diamond/README.md

 It's `facets`, `facetFunctionSelectors`, `facetAddresses` loupe functions should not be called in on-chain transactions because their gas cost is too high.
 These functions should be called by off-chain software.

-The `facetAddress` loupe function has a low gas cost in all implementations and can be called in on-chain transactions.
+The `facetAddress` loupe function has a low fixed gas cost in all implementations and can be called in on-chain transactions.

 #### How diamond-2 is implemented